 Did you know you can get the high-quality care of Boston Medical Center in another convenient location — on the Boston University campus?
+We offer the convenience of free parking in our onsite parking garage and are only steps away from the MBTA Pleasant Street Station (Green Line).

 Each of the accomplished providers at our new primary care facility is affiliated with Boston Medical Center, so you’ll get the same expertise and quality of care you expect from BMC.
 You’ll also find a dermatologist, cardiologist, otolaryngologist (ear, nose, and throat), podiatrist, blood lab and urgent care.
 Plus, our affiliation with the Ryan Center for Sports Medicine across the street gives you access to radiology and a host of other medical services.
 And of course, you have access to the full-range of services available at Boston Medical Center.